theochem/horton/doc/tut_part.rst

 The usage of the four scripts (``horton-atomdb.py``, ``horton-wpart.py``, ``horton-cpart.py`` and ``horton-hdf2csv.py``) will be discussed in the following sections.
 All scripts have a ``--help`` option that prints out a complete list of all options.
-The last section shows how one can use the partitioning code through the Python interface.
+The penultimate section shows how one can use the partitioning code through the Python interface.
+The last section answers some frequently asked questions about partitioning with Horton.

 ``horton-atomdb.py`` -- Set up a database of proatoms